jperradin/nexus/README.md

 ## ⇁ Contributing

-Contributions to `NEXUS-CAT` are welcome!
+Contributions to `Nexus-CAT` are welcome!
 You can contribute by submitting bug reports, feature requests, new extension requests, or pull requests through GitHub.

 ## ⇁ License